duykhiem/The-Flash/README.md

 Quick use:
-- Open The-Flash.sln using Visual Studio -> F5
+- Open TheFlash.sln using Visual Studio -> F5
 - Test account to login: admin/store